The Ten Commandments at Fields of the Wood

 **Edited to Add : South Shoal Creek Falls is private property and off limits.

-North Shoal Creek Falls lies on public land, but you must be careful in how you approach it.
+North Shoal Creek Falls lies on public land, but is flanked on several sides by private property.
 I cannot give you real specific instructions as I've only done it once and that was long ago.
-You have to come downstream along the creek to the falls in order to be legal or paddle up to it. **
+In order to stay legal to visit North Shoal Creek Falls it is best to paddle up to it and walk the 500 feet to reach it.
+I checked this today on North Carolina's property viewer for accuracy.
+9/5/24

 Several months back I became aware of a waterfall down in the Murphy, North Carolina area.